salvamike/School_District_Analysis/README.md

 ## How is the school summary affected?
 The school summary dataframe is affected in that after removing the false/altered data from the calculations, the scores drop overall for Thomas High School.
 When the falsified data was included, the scores were much higher for the percentage of those passing math, reading, and overall.
 When the data is excluded, the passing scores drop from the mid 90's to the mid 60's.
 This makes sense, given that the falsified/innacurate data would reflect a higher score overall and that the general scores would drop when the data is not counted.
 See the differences below in the two graphs (one for the original, and one that is filtered).
 This data is different because we have replaced the 9th grade reading and math scores at Thomas High School with NaN in the beginning of this analysis.
 ## How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 Replacing the ninth graders' math and reading scores with Nan values clearly affects Thomas High School's performance relative to the other schools by showing that Thoma High School's freshmen are relatively struggling.
 The scores drop clearly when the innacurate data is excluded.
 For example, in the original code, when we sorted by top 5 schools, Thomas High School actually came in rated second.
 However, when substituting Nan for the inaccurate values, Thomas High School's % overall passing drops down around 65%, bringing it's standing compared to the other schools, much lower.
-### Original Top Performing Schools
 ## How does replacing the ninth-grade scores affect the following:
 ### Math and reading scores by grade
 Replacing the ninth-graders scores affects the math and reading scores by grade simply by excluding the data for that column for that specific grade and that specific school.
 The data simply becomes Nan or null.
 All other data is left untouched for the other schools.
 Only Thomas High School is affected in the data that shows scores by grade.
 See images below.